IIIF/website/source/community/consortium/next_steps.md

 <li>Committees.
 As a grassroots initiative, IIIF's coordinated activities are organized and executed by various groups.
 IIIF Committees are one such type of group.
 (Others are Community Groups, Technical Specification Groups, and more ephemeral teams, such as the organizing and program groups for events.)
-IIIF Committees are structural elements of the IIIF Consortium, and charged with one or more critical elements of IIIF business / operational affairs.</li>
+IIIF Committees are structural elements of the IIIF Consortium, and charged with one or more critical elements of IIIF business / operational affairs.
 <ol type="1">
 <li>Current & prospective IIIF Committees comprise:</li>
 <ol type="i">